Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/example_config.md

 - `policy_act_distribution` (str): type of distribution for policy actions: `default`, `TanGaussDistribution`, `GaussDistribution`

 :::{note}
-Some arguments are coupling with others.
-Change them separately may cause error or incorrect results.
+Please note that some arguments are interdependent.
+Changing them separately may cause errors or incorrect results.
 :::

-There are 3 main ways to check for such errors.
+There are three main ways to check for such errors.
-- You can check the `init_args()` function in `gops/utils/init_args.py` as all arguments will be passed here to create corresponding components.
+- You can check the `init_args()` function in `gops/utils/init_args.py` as all arguments are passed here to create corresponding components.
-- For every type of function, you can find the complete configuration in `gops/appfunc`.
+- For each type of function, you can find the complete configuration in `gops/appfunc`.
-- Different choice of the function type means specific parameters need to be set, details of which can be found in `get_appfunc_dict` function in `gops/utils/common_utils`.
+- Different choices of the function type require specific parameters to be set.
+Details can be found in the `get_appfunc_dict` function in `gops/utils/common_utils`.

 For example, if the function type is `MLP` or `RNN`, the following parameters need to be set:
 - `hidden_sizes` (list): size of hidden layers in value or policy function.